The 2024 Bower Award and Prize for Achievement in Science

 Prize: $250,000 USD and a 14-karat gold medal

-Nominations should clearly indicate the scientific or engineering impact—innovative, technical, and/or conceptual—and the societal and/or economic impact of the nominee’s work.
+Nominations should clearly indicate the scientific significance—innovative, technical, conceptual—and the societal/economic impact of the nominee’s work.

-This is an international competition for individuals who have made significant scientific or engineering contributions that improve the safety, sustainability, and resilience of civil infrastructure.
+- This is an international competition for individuals who have made significant contributions to understanding the unique properties of soft matter or to the development of applications utilizing soft matter.

-Candidates must be living, and the winner will be expected to participate in The Franklin Institute Awards Week programs, to be held in April 2023 in Philadelphia, Pennsylvania, USA.
+- Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs, to be held in April 2024 in Philadelphia, Pennsylvania, USA.

 Nominations must be submitted in English and must include:

-Four confidential letters of support requested by the nominator and sent by the authors directly to The Franklin Institute Awards Office
+- Four confidential letters of support sent by the letter writers directly to The Franklin Institute Awards Office

-All nominations and supporting letters should be mailed or emailed to:
+All nominations and supporting letters should be emailed to:

 Director, The Franklin Institute Awards

 The Franklin Institute Awards celebrates pioneering achievements in science, engineering, and industry and the brilliant people from across the globe who make them.
 As the oldest science and technology awards program in the U.S., we honor the legacy of our namesake, Benjamin Franklin—America’s first great scientist and an inventor and statesman whose impact can be seen all around us today.
 Since 1824, we have recognized more than 2,000 of the most world-changing scientists, engineers, inventors, and industrialists—all of whom reflect Franklin’s spirit of curiosity, ingenuity, and innovation.
-Our roster of past laureates includes Nikola Tesla, Thomas Edison, Marie and Pierre Curie, Orville Wright, Max Planck, Albert Einstein, Frank Lloyd Wright, Ruth Patrick, Stephen Hawking, Ralph Cicerone, John Mather, Gordon Moore, Jane Goodall, Elizabeth Blackburn, Ray Clough, Bill Gates, Dean Kamen, Jim Allison, Frances Arnold, and Adrian Bejan.
+Our roster of past laureates includes Nikola Tesla, Thomas Edison, Marie and Pierre Curie, Albert Michelson, Heike Kamerlingh Onnes, Niels Bohr, Max Planck, Albert Einstein, Robert Millikan, Peter Kapitsa, Enrico Fermi, John Bardeen, Brian Josephson, Leo Kadanoff, Isabella Karle, Alfred Cho, Daniel Tsui, Horst Stormer, Robert Laughlin, Robert Meyer, Deborah Jin, Marvin Cohen, and Helen Quinn.